62firelight/ArcBuddy-349/README.md

 Arc Buddy is a web application that uses the [Bungie.Net API](https://bungie-net.github.io/) to look up stats for [Destiny 2](https://store.steampowered.com/app/1085660/Destiny_2/) players.
 There is also another page dedicated to viewing the items for in-game vendors, though this is currently a work-in-progress feature.
 There was formerly a feature where player stats could be saved to [MongoDB](https://www.mongodb.com/) or [an S3 bucket](https://aws.amazon.com/s3/) in [Amazon Web Services](https://aws.amazon.com/) (see the [submission release](https://github.com/62firelight/ArcBuddy-349/releases/tag/v1.0.0-submission)), but this has been scrapped as of the current release.

 Contributions are welcome, but keep in mind that this project was initially built as part of the Cloud Computing Architecture (COSC349) course at Otago Uni.
 It was mainly intended for me to practice calling an external API and then transform the responses into something displayable on a web page.
 I also used this application to practice developing with Angular and Node.js.
-Contributions are welcome, but keep in mind that this project was initially built as part of the Cloud Computing Architecture (COSC349) course at Otago Uni.
-It was mainly intended for me to practice calling an external API and then transform the responses into something displayable on a web page.
-I also used this application to practice developing with Angular and Node.js.

 ## Using the Application